 - Read through this webpage to become familiar with Orientation details

-- Register for Orientation on January 5, 2018 by completing the online registration form via WolfPAW
+- Register for Orientation on January 4, 2019 by completing the online registration form via WolfPAW (coming in November)

 - Review the New Student Checklist which will guide you through tasks you need to complete before starting in January.

 - Review Advising and Course Registration information that will guide you through spring course registration (coming soon)

 - Download the mobile guide on the NC State University Guides app and customize your orientation schedule! (coming soon)

 Questions?
 Contact New Student Programs at 919.515.1234 or firstname.lastname@example.org.
 The University will be closed on the following days, so please keep this in mind when requesting assistance via phone or email: